Disclosure:

 1. Cream together the shortening and flour.

-4. Spoon into a 9” x 13” baking pan.
-Lining with parchment makes it easier to clean up.
+4. Spoon into a 9” x 13” baking pan lined with parchment.

 5. Mix the topping together and sprinkle across the unbaked coffee cake.